jessicasu123/strategize/doc/plan/USE_CASE.md

     -  User calls FileReader.read(file) and determines game type, rules, and starting configuration.

     -  Controller is created and passed in as a paramter to GameView

     -  Game text and icons parsed from StartView JSON file

-*   User moves game piece to valid location
+*   User moves game piece to valid location and presses

-    -    User passes x and y coordinates of new game piece location to controller
+    -  User passes x and y coordinates of game piece location to controller

     - User calls board.makeMove to validate the move with board.getMovesOfPiece and the model is updated